Day 25--Get Smart

 Day 26--Do you have an emergency living expense fund?

 Who doesn't want one of these?
 Who has one?
 I have a little one.
 Because I am focused on eliminating debt, I don't have a big emergency fund.
-Both Bryan, and my long term financial planning guy feel this is the next step after you demo the debt.
+Bryan feels this is the next step after you demo the debt.

 All I know is that I would love to feel covered in an emergency or a job loss.
 After having many job losses with noemergency fund, I can say on some pretty good authority that this does not feel good at all!